uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/my-story-into-teaching/career-progression.md

 hide_page_helpful_question: true
 description: |-
-  Read stories from teachers who have taken advantage of the many progression possibilities the career has to offer.
+  Read stories from teachers who have taken advantage of the many progression possibilities teaching has to offer.
 date: "2020-02-01"
 stories:
   - name: Paul